themusicman/safety_patrol_padrino/README.md

 			halt 403 unless can_perform_action
 		end

-		or use the can! method
+		or use the can! method, it will raise a SafetyPatrol::Padrino::SafetyViolation error can!(:create, user)
-		can!(:create, user)

 	end

 ## Contributing